DBarney/Glua/README.md

 https://go.dev/play/p/FawHmxpH4SB

-## Why not use an eisting pure go library?
+## Why not use an existing pure go library?

 Oh Please no.